The 14 best new Caribbean hotels and resorts

 This splashy five-star resort isn't just the first Park Hyatt on St. Kitts, but the first Park Hyatt in the Caribbean.

-Luckily, the fall hurricane season spared tiny St. Kitts, allowing the 127-room property to open this past November in a remote section of the undeveloped island.
+Luckily, the fall hurricane season spared tiny St. Kitts, allowing the 126-room property to open this past November in a remote section of the undeveloped island.

 Of interest is a replica sugar mill where guests can take fitness, yoga and meditation classes, but the real highlight just may be the 37,000-square-foot Miraval Life in Balance Spa, from none other than the renowned Miraval brand.